 - Thousand Pillar Temple has an entrance ticket of Rs 10/- per person, a camera fee of Rs 50/- and a mobile camera fee of Rs 25/-.

 - All other temples have free entry.
 For photography check with the priest, some allow and some do not.

 - There are simple restaurants like Padiwals available for food.

 - You do not really need local transportation as the temples are located close to each other and you can walk around.
-Best time to walk is early morning when the weather is cool and all temples are open.
+The best time to walk is early morning when the weather is cool and all the temples are open.

 - You need at least 3-4 hours to go around the town.
 If you are short on time, just visit the Thousand Pillar Temple and Guru Basadi.